rangle/angular-training-slides/slides/src/content/unit-testing.md

 ## Running Tests

-- `ng test`: lauches a browser for testing and watches for changes.
+- `ng test`: launches a browser for testing and watches for changes.
   - Compiles and re-runs tests as files change
 - `ng test --code-coverage`: puts a coverage report in `coverage/` directory